aleen42/PersonalWiki/qa/navicateremoteaccess.md

 #### Solution

-1. Configure the mysql of your server
+i.
+Configure the mysql of your server

 ```bash
 # vim /etc/mysql/my.cnf